Blog ranking on search engines

 I think one of the most fascinating SEO rules is one of interlinking.
 It also seems to be one of those rules that really forces creators in creating connections between their work and other people’s work and create a miniature web of information within their own website.
 Come to think of it, it’s also as though the system is trying to replicate its own self within every website.
 Oh, and interlinking is not only extremely useful to keep people on your site, but also to give people the information they may have not known they were looking for.

-6. Don’t turn away from good traffic.
+6. Don’t turn away from good traffic

-7. Revisit your published content.
+7. Revisit your published content

 This was something I did before I unplugged from social media.
 I went through every single post and re-vamped my content.
 The incredible thing about ranking on search engines is that they don’t give you a grade on your fresh content and call it a day.
 They also don’t treat your content like social media platforms where it is only relevant in a short amount of time once it’s published, and then it becomes irrelevant unless it reaches viral status.
 Search engines are constantly re-visiting all your content separately and your website as a whole.
-This means that old content can definitely have a chance at ranking today if you simply go in there and make a few updates.
+This means that old content can definitely have a chance at ranking on search engines today if you simply go in there and make a few updates.

 Ranking on search engines… listing on the First page